RobotFramework-Italia/http-api-testing-workshop/robocon-2021-requests-talk.md

 - **CHILI fork 4-3-2019**
 - Then some work ... that was useful for CHILI but with a little more attention that could have been useful for all the community
-- 8+ Pull Requests finally someone noticed ...
+- **8+ Pull Requests** finally someone noticed ...
 Anssi Syrjäsalo (creator of RESTInstance lib)
 - Important: if you have libraries but you don't care / have time to maintain move under: MarketSquare
-- Fail on status
+- **Hard to debug and hidden fails problems**

 ### Robocon 2020

-- Talking with Pekka and others I collected some ideas like one shot requests without previously having a session
+- Talking with Pekka and others I collected some ideas (like fire and forget requests without previously having a session)
 - But there were some problems in the current keyword parameters signatures:
   - session alias could not be removed since was mandatory and the first parameter
   - not all original requests parameters were mapped